 Should you just extend your trip?
 For the price of Express Pass, might it be easier just to add a day to your trip?
 This is no guarantee you won’t need it, but we think any trip two days or longer will rarely need Express Pass.

 Did you consider a premier hotel?
-Just in case you missed what we said above, it might be cost-effective to pay for a night at a premier hotel (complimentary Express Unlimited) rather than paying for Express Pass for your entire family.
+Just in case you missed what we said above, it might be cost-effective to pay for a night at a hotel that includes complimentary Express Unlimited rather than paying for Express Pass for your entire family.
 Scroll back up for that one.

 How many days are you visiting?
-With multiple days, you definitely can try things without Express Pass on day one.
+With multiple days (even if you’ve only got two days), you definitely can try things without Express Pass on day one.
 This will give you a fine sense of whether you need it for later days.
+If you’re coming to the parks just for a single day, maybe to focus on Wizarding World, Express Pass can be a good way to help you squeeze in as much as possible to that day.

 How early will you get up?
 Rope drop is the most important part of the day at any theme park.
 If you’re at the gates at least 30 minutes before the scheduled open, you’re in a good position to catch a few rides with short waits, which minimizes your need for Universal Express Pass.